-DEPARTMENT 10: 4-H/FFA POULTRY Show Date: Friday, July 22, 2022
+DEPARTMENT 10: 4-H/FFA POULTRY Show Date: Friday, July 21, 2023

 - Judging of poultry will be done on basis of exhibition qualities, with the exception of market poultry and production birds.
 Market poultry will be judged on meat quality only; while production birds will be judged on egg production qualities only. - 2.
 Exhibition classes will be judged by breeds. - 3.
-Put breed and variety on all entries. - All poultry exhibiting at the 2022 Ford County Fair, must be tested for Pullorum and Typhoid.
-Testing will be done on Tuesday, July 5 - 5:00 to 7:00 p.m. at the Fairgrounds. - Poultry must be entered at Fairgrounds between 7:30 to 10:00 a.m. on Thursday, July 21. - 6.
-Cages will be assigned based upon number of pre-entries. - If showing wild game birds (quail, pheasant, etc.), must have proof of purchase available upon request, or license to raise such birds. - See list of Accepted Breeds and Varieties of the American Poultry Association available at www.ford.ksu.edu.
+Put breed and variety on all entries. - 4.
+All poultry (except waterfowl) are to test negative prior to the County Fair when Ford County has been designated by KDA-DAH for surveillance.
+Routine surveillance testing will be performed for the Ford County Fair a minimum of once every 5 years.
+(Next testing is scheduled for 2024.) - 5.
+Poultry must be entered at Fairgrounds between 7:30 to 10:00 a.m. on Thursday, July 20. - 6.
+Cages will be assigned based upon number of pre-entries. - 7.
+If showing wild game birds (quail, pheasant, etc.), must have proof of purchase available upon request, or license to raise such birds. - See list of Accepted Breeds and Varieties of the American Poultry Association available at www.ford.ksu.edu.

-DIVISION 1: POULTRY (limit 2 entries per class)
+DIVISION 1: I POULTRY (limit 2 entries per class)

 Class 1000 Standard Large Fowl Breeds -

 1 young bird of either sex

 Class 1001 Standard Large Fowl Breeds -

 1 old bird of either sex

-Class 1002 Bantams - 1 young bird of either sex
+Class 1002 Bantams -1 young bird of either sex

 Class 1003 Bantams -1 old bird of either sex

 Class 1004 Pen of 3 Production Pullets - Standardbred,

 Crossbred or Straincross pullets (judged on egg

 production qualities only)

 Class 1005 Pen of 3 Production Hens - Standardbred,

 Crossbred or Straincross hens (judged on egg

 production qualities only)

 Class 1006 Pen of 3 Dual Purpose Pullets - (i.e. Rhode

-Cl 1007 Island Reds, New Hampshire, Plymouth Rocks)
+C1 100 F Island Reds, New Hampshire, Plymouth Rocks)

 Class 1007 Pen of 3 Dual Purpose Hens - (i.e. Rhode Island

 Cl 1000 Reds, New Hampshire, Plymouth Rocks)

-Class 1008 Pen of 3 Meat Type Chickens - Standardbred, Crossbred or Straincross birds of the same sex
+Class 1008 Pen of 3 Meat Type Chickens - Standardbred,

-(judged on meat production qualities only)
+Crossbred or Straincross birds of the same sex

 DIVISION 2.
-TH RKEYS (limit 3 entries per class)
+7 (judged on meat production qualities only)

-Class 1009 One Young Turkey (born this calendar year)
+Class 1009 FURKEYS (limit 3 entries per class)

-Class 1007 all breeds of either sex
+Class 1009 One Young Turkey (born this calendar year) all breeds of either sex

 Class 1010 One Old Turkey (born previous calendar year)

-01465 1010 all breeds of either sex
+Clubb 1010 all breeds of either sex

-DIVISION 3: DU CKS (limit 3 entries per class)
+DIVISION 3: I DUCKS (limit 3 entries per class)

 Class 1011 One Young Duck (born this calendar year)

 all breeds of either sex

 Class 1012 One Old Duck (born previous calendar year)

 all breeds of either sex

-DIVISION 4: GE ESE (limit 3 entries per class)
+DIVISION 4: (GEESE (limit 3 entries per class)

 Class 1013 One Young Goose/Gander - all breeds

 (born this calendar year)

 Class 1014 One Old Goose/Gander - all breeds

 (born in previous calendar year)

-HER POULTRY (limit 3 entries per class)
+OTHER POULTRY (limit 3 entries per class)

 Class 1015 Pen of 3 Quail

 Class 1016 Pen of 3 Pheasant

 Class 1017 Pen of 3 Guineas

 Class 1018 Exotics

 Class 1019 Brown Eggs - 1 dozen

 Class 1020 White Eggs - 1 dozen

 Class 1021 Colored Eggs - 1 dozen

-Other Eggs - 1 dozen
+Class 1022 Other Eggs - 1 dozen

-DEPARTMENT 11: 4-H RABBITS Show Date: Friday, July 22, 2022
+DEPARTMENT 11: 4-H RABBITS Show Date: Friday, July 21, 2023

-Due to the presence of the Rabbit Hemorrhagic Disease (RHDV2) in neighboring states, the 4-H Rabbit Show at the 2022 Ford County Fair will be a Carrier-Only Show.
+Due to the presence of the Rabbit Hemorrhagic Disease (RHDV2) in neighboring states, the 4-H Rabbit Show at the 2023 Ford County Fair will be a Carrier-Only Show.
 Rabbits will not be housed on the Fairgrounds.
 Arrive at least 30 minutes before the show for check in.
 If cases become confirmed in Kansas, Fair staff will determine if a live show needs to be cancelled or moved forward.